Ailleurs land

 Ailleurs land is a 2003 album recorded by French singer Florent Pagny.
-It was his tenth album oversall and was released on April 8, 2003.
+It was his tenth album overall and was released on April 8, 2003.
 It achieved huge success in France and Belgium (Wallonia), where it remained charted respectively for 75 and 34 weeks, including several weeks atop.
 The album was also successful in Switzerland.
 It was led by the single "Ma Liberté de penser", a number-one hit in both countries, and followed by "Je trace", which had a minor success (#26 in France, #34 in Belgium, #65 in Switzerland).
 French singers Calogero, Pascal Obispo, Alain Lanty, Canadian singer Daniel Lavoie and actress Sandrine Kiberlain participated in the writing or the composing of the album.